- Inclusion@Work Overview

 For federal contractors subject to Section 503 of the Rehabilitation Act of 1973, below are examples of strategies related to self-identification:

 - Ensuring an efficient and accessible process for self-identification, as required for federal contractors subject to Section 503 of the Rehabilitation Act.
-(It is important to note that employers are prohibited from inquiring about disability in most other circumstances.)
+(It is important to note that invitations to self-identify as individuals with disabilities are permissible only when the question is being asked for affirmative action purposes such as those prescribed by Section 503 or a voluntarily adopted program.)
 This process includes:

 - Inviting applicants to voluntarily self-identify as an individual with a disability at both the pre- and post-offer stage and inviting employees to voluntarily identify as a person with a disability every five years, using language prescribed by the Office of Federal Contract Compliance Programs (OFCCP);